top of page

 An undersink, compact RO Direct Flow 600 Reverse Osmosis Water filter with blue casing

-Reverse Osmosis systems use pressure to push water though a semipermeable membrane, allowing only water molecules to pass through and blocking most contaminants, chemicals and dissolved salts.
+Reverse Osmosis systems use pressure to push water through a semipermeable membrane.
+This allows only water molecules to pass through while blocking most contaminants, chemicals, and dissolved salts.

 Pros

-• Removes a wide range of contaminants, including microorganisms, nitrates, heavy metals, pesticides, PFAs and heavy metals
+• Removes a wide range of contaminants, including microorganisms, nitrates, heavy metals, pesticides, PFAs, and more.

-• 95-99% contaminant removal, providing high-purity drinking water
+• Achieves 95-99% contaminant removal, providing high-purity drinking water.

-• Perfect for households that need a comprehensive water treatment solution
+• Ideal for households needing a comprehensive water treatment solution.

 Cons